databricks/koalas/CONTRIBUTING.md

 - Koalas respects to the largest extent the conventions of the Python numerical ecosystem, and allows the use of numpy types, etc. that are supported by Spark.

-- Koalas docs follow rest of the PyData project docs.
+- Koalas docs' style and infrastructure simply follow rest of the PyData projects'.

 #### Unify small data (pandas) API and big data (Spark) API, but pandas first